 Firstly, you can begin by blotting up as much tea spill as possible with a clean, dry cloth or sponge.
 Secondly, apply your cleaning solution.

 In this guideline, we have outlined a proven cleaning method for you.
-So follow the detailed process to remove tea stains from your rug.
+So follow the detailed process to remove tea stain from your rug.

 “Press the paste into the rug with a cloth or sponge.
 Dab the rug with firm but gentle pressure.
 Don’t scrub it in, as this could push the tea stain deeper into the fibers.”